KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-UKNationalRail by mattdy](https://github.com/mattdy/MMM-UKNationalRail)

+1. Recommendation: Found `uses: actions/checkout@v2` in file `checkFormat.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `formatting.yml`: Replace it with v4.
-1. Typo: Found `Magic Mirror` in file `MMM-UKNationalRail.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-UKNationalRail.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Replace eslintrc by new flat config.
+6. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-UKTide by Captsi](https://github.com/Captsi/MMM-UKTide)